abdelrahmanhosny/blog/tech/EDA/_posts/2019-12-06-getting-started-with-openroad-1.md

 Continue to [Part 2](/tech/eda/2019-12-06-getting-started-with-openroad-2/) ..

-Please, leave questions in the comments below and I respond as soon as possible ..
+Please, leave questions in the comments below and I will respond as soon as possible ..